 The Frankel Innovation Initiative is a $20 million fund supporting the research and development of life-saving therapies at Michigan Medicine.
 The fund targets projects led by U-M faculty that have the potential for rapid clinical application and groundbreaking impact.
 FFMI is administering the fund.

 The $20 million gift will be used to fund five to seven projects annually, with each project receiving between $250,000 – $1 million.
-Applications are due in April and funding begins in July.
-Funded projects will be selected by an oversight committee of internationally renowned scientists and venture capitalists external to U-M.
+Applications are due in June and funding begins in October.
+Funded projects will be selected by a Scientific Advisory Committee of internationally renowned scientists and venture capitalists external to U-M.